-- possessing or using "cheat sheets" in any form at any time. - talking during a test or quiz. - accessing any electronic device without permission during an assessment. - providing answers or questions of a test to students of another class period who have not yet taken the test or quiz. - copying material from another student, either word-for-word, or by altering a few words.
-This is true of homework as well as any other graded material. - adding the name of another student to a group project if that student did no work on the project. - using work previously handed in by another student. - helping another student to cheat in any way. - plagiarism (see section on plagiarism in the appendix of this handbook)
+- Possessing or using "cheat sheets" in any form at any time. - Talking during a test or quiz. - Accessing any electronic device without permission during an assessment. - Providing answers or questions of a test to students of another class period who have not yet taken the test or quiz. - Copying material from another student, either word-for-word, or by altering a few words.
+This is true of homework as well as any other graded material. - Adding the name of another student to a group project if that student did not work on the project. - Using work previously handed in by another student. - Helping another student to cheat in any way. - Plagiarism, including the submission of text generated by artificial intelligence as the students own work (see section on plagiarism in the appendix of this handbook). - Using text generating artificial intelligence to complete assignments.